adrianh/adrianhoward.com-hylia/src/posts/revisiting-agile-ux-in-2012.md

 I'm gonna attempt to answer this from my POV.
 I've got some pretty darn obvious biases (UX & Agile are peanut butter and jelly as far as I'm concerned — they go even better together :-)

-For framing folk should understand how Janet builds these articles.
-The question gets emailed out, folk reply, then Janet Six edits everybody’s ramblings into vague coherency.
-So you don't generally see discussion or comments on other people's answers — since folk aren't in the same room to discuss :-)
+For framing folk should understand how Janet builds these articles. ~~The question gets emailed out, folk reply, then Janet Six edits everybody’s ramblings into vague coherency.
+So you don't generally see discussion or comments on other people's answers — since folk aren't in the same room to discuss :-)~~

+_(The above turned out to be an oversimplification — because Adrian is an idiot who assumes rather than asks — [according to Pabini Gabriel-Petit](https://twitter.com/pabini/status/1220585343855890432) "Janet assembles everyone’s responses, writes the intro, adds headings, & often writes her own responses, then I edit everything & add my own responses, if any.
+So there are 2 of us who respond to what others have written." :-)_

 Let me try and set the context of 2012 a little in Agile/UX relations from my POV.
 This is coming from memory and I'm currently too lazy to do serious fact checking.
 So some of these dates may be a tad off.
 Let me know.